Virus Handling and Storage

-Addgene recommends the following steps to ensure proper handling and storage of your virus for future use.
+Addgene recommends the following steps to ensure proper handling and storage of your viral prep for future use.
 If there is a problem, please contact Addgene within 60 days of receiving your virus.
 If your virus did not arrive on dry ice, please contact Addgene immediately.

 View Information For: